-- Each week you will have two lectures, each with associated reading and an online Discussion.
-To avoid getting behind I recommend you dedicate some time M/T to the first lecture and associated readings, dedicate some time W/Th to the second lecture and associated readings, and then on F, take a little time to prepare for the day's lab or field trip. - Lectures are online.
-They are intended to provide background information to help you understand and appreciate what you see out in the world.
+- Each week you will have two lectures, each with associated reading assignments.
+The lecture topics and associated reading are on your schedule. - The lecture portion of the class is divided into three units.
 In the first third of the semester we'll cover earth history, California climate, geography, and geology, and basic principles of ecology and evolution.
 In the second third we'll discuss the major California habitat types and the environmental stresses that face the plants and animals that live there.
-In the third portion of the semester we'll cover the organisms themselves, their basic biology and some specific aspects of their natural history. - Most reading assignments are noted on your schedule and are drawn from the texts listed above as well as the articles posted on Canvas.
+In the third portion of the semester we'll cover the organisms themselves, their basic biology and some specific aspects of their natural history.